CodeHive-Solutions/INSIGHTS/README.md

 -   Utility modules for enhanced productivity and collaboration
 -   Job certifications and Payrolls detachments

-## Installation 💻

-To run INSIGHTS locally, you need to have Docker installed on your machine.
-Then, follow these steps:

-1. Clone this repository: `git clone https://github.com/CodeHive-Solutions/INSIGHTS.git`
-2. Navigate to the project directory: `cd INSIGHTS`
-3. Build the Docker image: `docker build -t INSIGHTS .`
-4. Run the Docker container: `docker run -p 5000:5000 INSIGHTS`
-5. Open your browser and go to `http://localhost:5000`

-## Usage 🖱️

-To use INSIGHTS, you need to create an account or log in with an existing one.
-Then, you can access the following pages:

--   Home: This is the main page where you can see your tasks and projects, as well as a progress bar and a dashboard with charts and statistics.
--   Data: This is where you can view, add, edit, and delete data from the data table.
-You can also filter, sort, and paginate the data.
--   Profile: This is where you can update your personal information and change your password.
--   Logout: This is where you can log out of your account and end your session.

 ## License

 This project is proprietary and confidential.